How to Reconstitute Peptides Step-by-Step | PSPeptides

 Step 1: Prepare Your Workspace

 Work on a clean, flat surface.
 Wash your hands thoroughly or wear nitrile gloves.
 Have all materials within reach before opening anything — you want to minimize the time the vial is exposed to ambient conditions.
+A dedicated workspace for reconstitution reduces the risk of cross-contamination between samples and is an important habit for any researcher learning how to reconstitute peptides consistently.

 Step 2: Allow the Peptide to Reach Room Temperature